Benchmark Email

 Benchmark Email is an international, internet-based service provider of email marketing with headquarters in St. Louis, Missouri.
 The company was founded by Curt and Denise Keller in 2004.

+Overview

 The company offers various free and paid editions.
 Benchmark is a member of Returnpath.net and the Email Sender & Provider Coalition industry consortiums.

 The company has pursued expansion into international markets by translating the software from English into Spanish, French, German, Chinese, Japanese, Portuguese, and Italian.
 It has also established offices in the Philippines, Japan, China, India, Spain, Taiwan, and Italy, among several other countries.
 Recently, the website was also launched in French.

+Merger

 In 2019, Benchmark Email merged with Hatchbuck, and day-to-day leadership was transferred to Jonathan Herrick, the former CEO of Hatchbuck.
 The flagship Hatchbuck product was rebranded as BenchmarkONE.